x75/smp_graphs/README.md

     -   x multivariate vs. uni-/bivariate

 -   graph issues
+    -   flat execution graph for running + plotting vs. structured configuration graph for readability and preservation of groupings
     -   graph: lazy init with dirty flag that loops until all dependencies are satisfied
     -   graph: execution: sequencing / timeline / phases
     -   graph: finite episode is the wrong model, switch to infinite